EVISA Print | Contact EVISA | Sitemap | Home

 Research fields related to elemental speciation

-The research fields for speciation analysis are manifold and cannot be discussed in detail here.
-However some major fields should be mentioned: Environmental risk analysis with its main tasks hazard ...
+The research fields for elemental speciation analysis are manifold and cannot be discussed in detail here.
+However some major fields should be mentioned: Environmental risk analysis with its main tas...

 Speciation analysis as a tool to enhance the quality of life

-Speciation analysis provides the information necessary to describe the effects of active species ( Why should it be done ?) which is not available from the results of total trace element determination...
+Speciation analysis provides the information necessary to describe the effects of active species (Why should it be done ?) which is not available from the results of total trace element determinations...

 Speciation and Toxicity